simon1552/InterviewTask/Fines.Api/README.md

 - **[xUnit](https://xunit.net/)** - Testing framework
 - **[Moq](https://github.com/moq/moq4)** - Mocking library for unit tests

+## Data Model

+The API uses the following entities:

+- **FinesEntity** - Contains fine records with references to vehicles
+- **VehicleEntity** - Stores vehicle information (registration number, make, model, color, year, VIN, engine size, fuel type, insurance and MOT expiry dates)
+- **CustomerEntity** - Contains customer details (name, email, phone, address, date of birth, driver license number)

 ### Development Notes

-1. The application uses an **in-memory database** which is seeded on startup
+1. The application uses an **in-memory database** which is seeded on startup with 25 fines, 25 vehicles, and 25 customers
 2. Data will be lost when the application restarts
 3. **CORS is configured to allow all origins** - this should be restricted in production